ypid/seafile-wiki/Build-and-deploy-seafile-server-from-source.md

 libzdb relies on two packages: `re2c` and `flex`
 libevhtp needs to be built by `cmake`

 **Seahub** is the web front end of Seafile.
 It's written in the [Django](http://djangoproject.com) framework.
-Seahub requires Python 2.7 installed on your server, and it needs the following python libraries:
+Seahub requires Python 2.6(2.7) installed on your server, and it needs the following python libraries:

 * [django 1.3](https://www.djangoproject.com/download/1.3.1/tarball/)
 * [djblets](https://github.com/djblets/djblets/tarball/release-0.6.14)
 * sqlite3
-* simplejson
+* simplejson (python-simplejson)
-* PIL (aka. python imaging library)
+* PIL (aka. python imaging library, python-image)
 * gunicorn

 Before continue, make sure you have all these libraries available in your system.